alexmourapb/louis/README.md

 ## How it works

 The upload flow lets developers make cross-browser uploads directly to configured S3 cloud storage.
-When an image is successfully uploaded, Louis sends back metadata about the image.
+When an image and it's transformations successfully uploaded, Louis sends back metadata about the image.
 The metadata can be used immediately, or sent up to your own server for claiming.
 In future version, unclaimed images will be deleted.
-If transformations enabled and original image was passed with tags, after claiming corresponing transforms will be uploaded.

 ![louis](https://user-images.githubusercontent.com/7482065/42679463-b07be3d6-868a-11e8-97f9-61cb67532e28.png)